Vintage Christmas Decor Favorites That Never Go Out of Style

 I say “vintage” but really I just mean vintage inspired home decor.

-It’s easy to get caught up in the trendy stuff, but I like sticking to the same “capsule” of Christmas decor every year and just swapping out gift wrap and ribbon to make it look like a new color scheme without reinventing the wheel.
+It’s easy to get caught up in the trendy stuff, but I like sticking to mostly the same “capsule” of Christmas decor every year and just swapping out gift wrap and ribbon to make it look like a new color scheme without reinventing the wheel.

 Best Vintage Style Christmas Decor

-I pulled together a bunch of the best realistic looking Christmas garland, artificial Christmas trees, wreaths, stems, and all of the best vintage style Christmas decor staples to simplify the “holiday decor capsule”.
+I pulled together a bunch of the best realistic looking Christmas garland, Christmas trees, wreaths, stems, and all of the best vintage style Christmas decor staples to simplify the “holiday decor capsule”.

 All of these pieces are my favorites for making home feel nostalgic and timeless this time of year.
 I hope it helps!